Jyotipanwar1/AIRLINE/README.md

  * Duration:Duration is the whole period that flight will take to complete its journey from source to destination
  * Total_Stops: This will let us know  how many places flights will stop there for the flight in the whole journey
  * Additional_Info: In this column, we will get information about food, kind of food, and other ame
+* Price: Price of the flight for a complete journey including all the expenses before onboarding.